srianbury/react-fetching/README.md

 run with `yarn jest` or `yarn jest-watchall` to watch for changes

+## Manual Build + Release Process

+1. `yarn jest`
+2. `yarn rollup`
+3. `yarn publish`
+4. push changes

 ## TODO

+- [ ] NEXT: auto publish/release with testing before release

+- [ ] Thee published app does not have all the code
+  - We need to run `yarn rollup` first but it's not working ATM
 - [ ] I published it to npm.pkg.github.com but let's publish it to registry.npmjs.org instead
 - [ ] Automate testing through Jenkins
 - [ ] Add code coverage